rpyaduvanshi950/LLM-s-Personality-check/README.md

 ```

 ### 5. **Collecting AI Responses**
-The notebook iterates through the dataset, applies the question template, and collects AI-generated responses.
+The repository iterates through the dataset, applies the question template, and collects AI-generated responses.
 To optimize API usage, batch processing is implemented.

 ### 6. **Scoring and Statistical Analysis**
 Responses are converted into numerical values for analysis: